The future: pancreatitis research

 We’d like to thank you most sincerely for your input throughout.
 Almost 800 of you submitted over 1,700 questions that you wanted research to answer.
 Your input has changed the future of pancreatitis research in the UK.
 Thank you for starting us on the path towards true and lasting change for pancreatitis patients in the UK and the Republic of Ireland.
 This would not have been possible without you.

-Discover the priorities below, or look at the final report here.
+Discover the priorities below, or read the final report here.

 Priority 1